dresdain/booops/README.md

 # booops
-An instagram-like experience for your bestest friend
+An instagram-like experience for your bestest friends 🐾